basarat/demo-typestyle/04-state/script.md

 );
 ```

-* The style object also takes a $nest property which allows you to style arbitrary child selectors (show $nest).
+* In addition to CSS Property names, the style object also takes a $nest property which allows you to style arbitrary child selectors (show $nest).
-* Any `&` in the selector will be replaced by the generated className (show `&`).
+* Every key in $nest is considered a selector.
+Any `&` in the selector will be replaced by the generated className (show `&`).
-* We can add a pseudo state such as `:hover` as a suffix to the & (show :hover) to add styles specific to the pseduo state.
+* This allows us to use `&:hover` to add styles specific to the hover pseduo state.

-Here we make the font size blow up when you hover over the div.
+As an example we will simply bump up the font size to 50 pixels when you hover over the div.

 ```js
 const className = style(